simol-lab/META-SiM/README.md

 Beyond individual trace analysis, META-SiM generates high-dimensional embedding vectors for each trace, enabling efficient whole-dataset visualization, labeling, comparison, and sharing.
 Combined with the objective metric of Local Shannon Entropy, this visualization facilitates rapid identification of condition-specific behaviors, even subtle or rare ones.
 Application of META-SiM to existing smFRET data revealed a previously unobserved intermediate state in pre-mRNA splicing, demonstrating its potential to remove bottlenecks, improve objectivity, and accelerate biological discovery in complex single-molecule data.

-# The `matesim` Python Library
+# The `metasim` Python Library

-The `matesim` Python library provides a user-friendly interface for leveraging the power of the META-SiM foundation model.
+The `metasim` Python library provides a user-friendly interface for leveraging the power of the META-SiM foundation model.
 It offers tools for data loading, processing, embedding generation, visualization, and building machine learning models for classification and regression tasks.

-`matesim` is particularly well-suited for researchers working with FRET data who want to:
+`metasim` is particularly well-suited for researchers working with FRET data who want to:

 * Generate embeddings using the META-SiM model.
 * Visualize embeddings using UMAP and smFRET Atlas.